How-To Guide: Collecting Amazon Sales Tax

 - Automatically via sales tax software – some are more accurate than others

-Remember to keep in mind, once you’re registered for sales tax, you must file a return on time – even if you’re reporting zero sales tax collected.
+Keep in mind that once you’re registered for sales tax, you must file a return on time – even if you’re reporting zero sales tax collected.
+If you don’t, you’re liable to attract a penalty for non-submission.

 It’s essential you don’t forget that you need to collect sales tax on all sales made in the US and Canada, from any marketplace or on any platform.
-If you need help getting started with sales tax on Shopify, read How to collect sales tax on Shopify.
+If you need help getting started with sales tax on any other platform, we offer guides for Shopify, Walmart or eBay.

 Ready to get started?